3rd May 2020

-In this article I answer 7 typical questions about the income tax return for those people who came to Spain for work and registered themselves in the Special Income Tax System for displaced workers ("Regimen especial de trabajadores desplazados", also known as "Beckham-Law").
+In this article I answer 8 typical questions about the income tax return for those people who came to Spain for work and registered themselves in the Special Income Tax System for displaced workers ("Regimen especial de trabajadores desplazados", also known as "Beckham-Law").
+Many expats use this special type of taxation.

 [If you are a normal resident in Spain and not subject to this Special System, please read my article about the Spanish income tax for residents.]